 - Perfect for nightshade intolerant.

-- Zero oil recipe, so you won’t be stressed about consuming the calories.
+- It's a zero-oil recipe, so you won’t be stressed about consuming the calories.

 - No spice at all; anyone can have it easily.

-- It is a quick and super easy recipe that takes just 5 minutes.
+- It is a quick and easy recipe that takes just 5 minutes.

-- All handy and a few ingredients are required to make this low FODMAP guac.
+- Only minimal ingredients are required to make this FODMAP-friendly guac.

 Ingredients

-To make guacamole low FODMAP, a delicious guacamole without tomatoes and onions, you need the following items:
+To make guacamole low FODMAP, delicious guacamole without tomatoes and onions, you need the following items:

-- Avocado - For this low FODMAP guacamole recipe, I use Hass avocado.
-These have pebbly skin with smooth and buttery flesh.
-Best for the avocado dip.
+- Avocado - For this low-FODMAP guacamole recipe, I use Hass avocados.
+These have pebbly skin with smooth, buttery flesh, ideal for creamy avocado dip.

 - Cucumber - I use Lebanese cucumber.
-I like grated cucumber more than the chunks.
-Either cut it or grate.
+Use it with skin on.
+I like grating the cucumber rather than using chunks.
 Go with the ones that suit you.

 - Salt